Industrial AM (additive manufacturing) and industrial 3D Printing in evolution at IN(3D)USTRY – from needs to solutions and evolutions.

 IN(3D)USTRY is an event that solely focuses on additive manufacturing and advanced manufacturing and takes place at the same time as the IoT Solutions World Congress.
 IN(3D)USTRY is also one of the eight events of the Barcelona Industry Week.

-In a press release the show’s director, Miquel Serrano, promises that “the second edition of IN(3D)USTRY From Needs to Solutions is aiming to be the meeting point for identifying the challenges posed by companies from the automotive, aeronautics, retail and health sectors and the solutions offered by all the players within these sectors, from printer manufacturers to software developers and the creators of robots, for example”.
+The show’s director, Miquel Serrano, promises that “the second edition of IN(3D)USTRY From Needs to Solutions is aiming to be the meeting point for identifying the challenges posed by companies from the automotive industry, aeronautics, the retail sector and healthcare and the solutions offered by all the players within these sectors, from printer manufacturers to software developers and the creators of robots, for example”.